Read time: ~10 minutes

 One of the reasons I became a sustainability copywriter is because I’m passionate about (trying) to live a more sustainable lifestyle.
 When I first began my own journey of making my own easy eco-friendly swaps, I found it extremely difficult to find eco-friendly and sustainable products — and good ones.

-These days I use my own experience and a few critical skills I’ve picked up along the way to create great website and blog content for eco-friendly companies, helping them drive consistent, meaningful traffic (via SEO strategies) and connect them to the people looking for them.
+These days I help sustainable and small brands create great website content, blog content and drive consistent, meaningful traffic via a custom SEO strategy ultimately connecting them to the people looking for them.

 The market responds to what consumers want.
-I firmly believe we have the power to take things into our own hands as a collective.
-If we start putting our money into eco-friendly products and creating sustainable lifestyles, other companies will take notice and find ways to meet our needs.
+We have the power to take things into our own hands as a collective by putting our money into eco-friendly products and supporting brands with eco-friendly initiatives we can drive the market.
+Why do you think there’s so much greenwashing?

 We’re all human and as long as you’re trying that’s a great start.
 You don’t need to completely overhaul your life, but rather take small steps incorporating these ideas into your routine.